jjl014/nutrition-day-calendar/README.md

 As for the new food form, I decided to use an inline form rather than a modal.
 The reason behind this is so that it doesn't affect the flow of the app.
 It also allows the user the interact with the rest of the app while making changes.

+I also restricted the input fields.
+The food field will only accept letters and the calories field will only accept numbers.
+No new item will be added unless both fields are filled out.

 For the color scheme of the app, I took some inspiration from MyFitnessPal's website and mobile app.

 Flexbox was used liberally to space things out and make the UI look intuitive and pretty.